 As was the case in Refs.
-[1-3], the derivation of the quantization condition is rather lengthy, despite the fact that we have found ways to shorten and simplify certain steps compared to the earlier works.
-To make this paper more accessible, we have focused in the main text on the logic and key steps of the derivation, pushing most of the details into appendices.
-In addition, we have presented fewer intermediate steps, instead presenting a Mathematica notebook as supplementary material in which the package The NCAlgebra Suite is used to algebraically manipulate matrices of unspecified size as generic non-commuting objects [32].
+[5-7], the derivation of the quantization condition is rather lengthy, despite the fact that we have found ways to shorten and simplify certain steps compared to the earlier works.
+To make this paper more accessible, we have focused in the main text on the logic and key steps of the derivation, pushing most of the details into Appendices.
+In addition, we have provided a Mathematica notebook as Supplemental Material [32] in which the package The NCAlgebra Suite is used to check the key results by algebraically manipulating matrices of unspecified size as generic noncommuting objects [33].